-Campus safety is critical to keeping the University of Minnesota a place where students, faculty, staff, and visitors from throughout Minnesota and around the world can work together to achieve our goals and advance discovery and impact.
+Campus safety is critical to keeping our Twin Cities campus of the University of Minnesota a place where students, faculty, staff and visitors can work together to achieve goals and advance discovery.

 Our University of Minnesota Police and Security Departments do an extraordinary job of helping the University of Minnesota remain a safe place to learn, work, and live.
 Officers patrol our buildings and grounds, get to know our community, and work in conjunction with both campus and metropolitan units committed to safety.
-This report details their efforts.
+Through collaboration with other law enforcement agencies, the University of Minnesota Police Department has played an integral and proactive part in addressing crime and increasing safety in nearby campus neighborhoods, particularly Dinkytown and Stadium Village.

 We are also working through policy and united action to improve public health on campus.
-The President's Initiative to Prevent Sexual Misconduct, now in its third year, continues to proceed with its comprehensive public health approach, consistent with research on effective prevention among populations as large and diverse as ours.
+The President's Initiative to Prevent Sexual Misconduct continues to proceed with its comprehensive public health approach, consistent with research on effective prevention among populations as large and diverse as ours.